-When you use less flour, you end up with a lighter gnocchi.
+To make the lightest gnocchi use just enough flour to hold the dough together.
 As with all gnocchi recipes, the trick is to not overwork the dough, and to use only as much flour as is needed to create a soft, smooth dough.
 By using the yolk of the egg alone, I was told by an owner of a trattoria in italy, the dough stays more tender than it would with the whole egg.
 This delicious sauce is very rich but well worth the effort.
 Choose a soft, not too sharp Gorgonzola cheese for this recipe.

 - 4 Medium Sized Potatoes (about 2 pounds)